Broulee, Batemans Bay

 Broulee is a small coastal town located a cruisy 20 minutes down south from Batemans Bay.
-Broulee is a perfect for a lazy weekend get away from Canberra or Sydney.
+Broulee is perfect for a lazy weekend getaway from Canberra or Sydney.
 This area gets busy in peak summer months between November and March.
-This best time to go and avoid the crowds is a cheeky mid-week trip or sometime in February or March.
-I love to randomly take a day off and drive down for a daytrip on a hot summer’s day before or after the school holidays, which is mid-December to the end of January.
+The best time to go and avoid the crowds is a cheeky mid-week trip or sometime in February or March.
+I love to randomly take a day off and drive down for a day trip on a hot summer’s day before or after the school holidays, which is mid-December to the end of January.

 Broulee is the ideal place for a holiday with the family and what I love about is choice.
 There are 3 three distinctively different beaches which you can easier get to by walking:

-North beach: A 1 kilometre stretch of coastline ideal for beginner surfers.
-This quiet and peaceful beach where the Broulee Surf School operates from if the family wants to learn how to surf.
-The waves are gradual so surfers can walk far in the ocean with board making it ideal for beginners.
-There is a also a sandy shallow inlet area to the top of beach in which the kids will fall in the love and have hours of fun.
+North Beach: A 1 kilometer stretch of coastline ideal for beginner surfers.
+This quiet and peaceful beach where the Broulee Surf School operates if the family wants to learn how to surf.
+The waves are gradual, so surfers can walk far in the ocean with a board making it ideal for beginners.
+There is also a sandy shallow inlet area to the top of the beach in which the kids will fall in love and have hours of fun.

-South beach: Located in front the surf club, this is a patrolled beach offering something for everybody.
-This is my favourite beach in Batemans Bay in terms of its overall look and feel and my usually getaway spot from Canberra.
-When the conditions are right, South beach has the best waves for surfers, boogie boarders and body boarders.
-I’ve also seen few a kite surfers strutting their stuff out from this beach.
-There is 7 kilometres of sandy beach to play around, a rocky area to the left of the beach to keep the kids entertained for hours and you can snorkel around the side.
-In between or after these activities, you can easily access the club for a lazy lunch and there are excellent toilet/shower facilities.
+South Beach: Located in front of the surf club, this is a patrolled beach offering something for everybody.
+This is my favorite beach in Batemans Bay in terms of its overall look and feels and my usual getaway spot from Canberra.
+When the conditions are right, South beach has the best waves for surfers, boogie boarders, and bodyboarders.
+I’ve also seen a few kite surfers strutting their stuff out from this beach.
+There are 7 kilometers of sandy beach to play around, a rocky area to the left of the beach to keep the kids entertained for hours, and you can snorkel around the side.
+In between or after these activities, you can easily access the club for a lazy lunch, and there are excellent toilet/shower facilities.
 What else do you want?

 My tips for Broulee beaches